Teen Literacy Tips

 I also took down the names of several books that I will be ordering from Amazon.com:

 All in all I’d say it was a very fruitful workshop, with some valuable tips and resources for me to ponder over this summer.
-If you were at the workshop today, I mentioned a book called Made to Stick.
-I think that would be a great book to kick off the Education Book of the Month on the Teen Literacy Forums.
-If you’re interested in reading it and talking about it with other educators, register today (it’s free!) and pick up a copy of the book.
+If you were at the workshop today, here is a link to the book I mentioned called Made to Stick.

 Great!
 I’m looking forward to reading it.